Written by expert: Monika, Associate Director Viral Vector Development

-The genetic stability can be tested by serial passages of the virus followed by deep sequencing analysis after each passage.
-Next generation sequencing, a relatively new approach, allows researchers to analyze each nucleotide position of the viral genome and thereby detect all mutations present in the virus population.
-By analyzing various passages of the virus, the changes and possible drifts in genetic content can be traced over the consecutive viral cycles.
+The genetic stability can be tested by serial passages of the virus followed by next generation sequencing (NGS) analysis after each passage.
+NGS is a relatively new approach.
+This approach allows researchers to analyze each nucleotide position of the viral genome.
+Thereby, we can detect all mutations present in the virus population.
+By analyzing various passages of the virus, the changes and possible drifts in genetic content can be traced over the consecutive viral replication cycles.
 The impact of certain process conditions on the mutation rate can be investigated using a DoE (design of experiment) study.
-This allows us to assess the impact of individual process parameters and to see the combined effect of the parameters on certain mutations.
-Knowing the function of the encoded genes, it is possible to assess changes in virulence and immunogenicity of the vaccine.
+This allows us to assess the impact of individual process parameters.
+Additionally, it allows us to see the combined effect of the parameters on certain mutations.

 By adjusting your process conditions, you may increase productivity, but be aware, it is not only titer that matters.
 Your increased yield could be a result of a major genetic drift that happened in the virus population while the virus was adapting to the new circumstances.
-Mutant analysis by polymerase chain reaction and restriction enzyme cleavage (MAPREC) is the currently preferred in vitro test for the monitoring of vaccine safety and consistency during production.
-Next generation sequencing (NGS) can be a good alternative to MAPREC.
-The use of next generation sequencing is increasingly supported by regulatory agencies.
-We strongly advise to check the genetic stability of your virus during production process and the genetic content of your final product to assure process consistency and safety.
+Mutant analysis by PCR and restriction enzyme cleavage (MAPREC) is the currently preferred in vitro test for the monitoring of vaccine safety and consistency during production.
+NGS can be a good alternative to MAPREC.
+The use of NGS is increasingly supported by regulatory agencies.
+We strongly advise to check the genetic stability of your virus during the production process.
+Additionally, we advise to check the genetic content of your final product.
+These steps are important to assure process consistency and safety.

-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing and manufacturing virus-based products.
-With our team of experienced virus experts, we are well equipped to take on any challenge associated with production of virus-based biopharmaceuticals.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing and manufacturing virus-based products.
+Our experienced virus experts are well equipped to take on any challenge associated with production of virus-based biopharmaceuticals.